Burney Relief: Horned crown

 The horned crown – usually four-tiered– is the most general symbol of a deity in Mesopotamian art.
 Male and female gods alike wear it.
 In some instances, "lesser" gods wear crowns with only one pair of horns, but the number of horns is not generally a symbol of "rank" or importance.
 The form we see here is a style popular in Neo-Sumerian times and later; earlier representations show horns projecting out from a conical headpiece.

-Wings

 Winged gods, other mythological creatures, and birds are frequently depicted on cylinder seals and steles from the 3rd millennium all the way to the Assyrians.
 Both two-winged and four-winged figures are known and the wings are most often extended to the side.
 Spread wings are part of one type of representation for Ishtar.
 However, the specific depiction of the hanging wings of the nude goddess may have evolved from what was originally a cape.